-Under Swedish law, the general rule is that judgments and decisions in cases at courts of law and public authorities have to be documented in writing; at any rate, if so requested by a party (see for example chapter 17, section 9, of the Code of Judicial Procedure; section 31 of the Administrative Court Procedure Act; and section 21 of the Administrative Procedure Act).
-Decisions and judgments are available to the public under the rules on the public nature of official documents in the Swedish principle of public access to official documents.
-Over and above this, there are rules that judgments have to be kept available at the office of the court, with the keeper of the file, etc. when they have been issued (see for example chapter 22, section 21, of the Environmental Code and chapter 17, section 9, of the Code of Judicial Procedure).
+The main rule is that judgments and decisions in cases at courts of law and public authorities have to be documented in writing, at any rate if so requested by a party (see for example chapter 17, sections 7 and 9, of the Code of Judicial Procedure, section 31 of the Administrative Court Procedure Act (1971:291), and section 21 of the Administrative Procedure Act).
+Decisions and judgments are accessible to the public under the rules on the public nature of official documents in the Swedish principle of public access to information.
+In addition to this, there are rules that judgments have to be kept available at the office of the court, with the keeper of the file, etc. once they have been issued (see for example chapter 22, section 21, of the Environmental Code and chapter 17, section 9, of the Code of Judicial Procedure).

-Article 9, paragraph 5
+(e) With respect to paragraph 5, measures taken to ensure that information is provided to the public on access to administrative and judicial review.

+Answer:

-Under Swedish law, a decision of a court or other authority that can be appealed always has to contain information about how to appeal the decision (see for example section 21 of the Administrative Procedure Act).
-As mentioned above, the decisions are available to the public.
+Under Swedish law an appealable decision of a court or other public authority shall always contain information about how to appeal the decision (see, for example, Section 21 of the Administrative Procedure Act).
+As mentioned above, the public has access to the decisions.

 XXIX.
 Obstacles encountered in the implementation of article 9

+Describe any obstacles encountered in the implementation of any of the paragraphs of article 9.

+Answer:

-Under the Constitution, a decision on the release of an official document that has been taken by a Government minister cannot be appealed to a court of law.
-However, the principle of public access to official documents set out in the Constitution satisfies the purposes of the Convention.
-Sweden has entered a reservation on this point in relation to the requirements of the Convention.
+Under the Constitution, a decision concerning the release of an official document that is taken by a minister or the Government cannot be appealed to a court (Chapter 2, Section 15 of the Freedom of the Press Act), On this point Sweden has lodged a reservation in relation to the requirements of the Convention.

 XXX.
 Further information on the practical application of the provisions of article 9